Freshly baked bread ready in 1 hour, how do you like that?

 Add Wet Ingredients: Set mixer with paddle attachment and mix in remaining sugar (2 tbsp + 2 1/2 tsp) milk, egg, oil, rosemary and salt on low-speed.

 Rest 15 minutes: Remove the dough and form into a ball.
-Transfer into a greased bowl and cover bowl with plastic wrap and rest 15 minutes.
+Transfer into a greased bowl and cover bowl with plastic wrap or warm towel and allow to rest for 15 minutes.
 This is how it looks like after 15 minutes.
 It is not expected to double in size, we just need a little air inside, so don’t panic if you see only slight increase in size.

 Brush Top: Gently brush top of rolls evenly with egg wash by combining 1 tsp of milk and 1 beaten egg.
 Make a cross mark on top (optional).